 The newest cleric subclass is known as Forge Cleric.
-First released in Xanathar’s Guide to Everything, this unique class offers tons of options for both frontline combat or spellcasting.
+Along with the grave domain cleric, this domain was first released in Xanathar’s Guide to Everything, this unique class offers tons of options for both frontline combat or spellcasting.
 There is a lot of fun to be had, and a well-built character can fit a number of roles in a party.
 For example, it is possible to sling a battleax and forgo magic entirely.
 You could also dedicate your character to magic while still being able to tank substantial damage.
-If we’ve piqued your interest, strap in and check out our Forge Clerics 5e Guide.
+If we’ve piqued your interest, strap in and check out our Forge Cleric 5e Guide.

 As we mentioned above, we are a big fan of the Forge Cleric domain spells.
 There are 10 spells in total.
 There are many options outside of the standard Cleric Spells in 5E; some are available at level one and all available by level 9.